-- 1. Entrance platform and passenger/driver interface. - 2.
-From the front of the saloon area looking rearwards covering rear seated areas. - 3.
-Forward facing to road ahead of the bus. - 4.
-Kerb-side camera facing towards the rear monitoring door activity.
+- 2. From the front of the saloon area looking rearwards covering rear seated areas. - 3.
+Forward facing to road ahead of the bus. - Kerb-side camera facing towards the rear monitoring door activity.

 MB/LB/VLB - a minimum number of cameras installed so the field of view and configuration enables monitoring of the areas above plus the following areas: